Available Degrees

 CHEMISTRY FOR HEALTHCARE, PROTECTION & NUTRITION

-The master’s program in Chemistry for Healthcare, Protection, and Nutrition focuses on the fundamentals that underpin human existence, and goes far beyond that by addressing the key aspects of a healthy, sustainable life in harmony with the environment.
-Chemistry lies at the heart of the essential concepts of caring for, protecting, and nourishing human beings.
-This program offers a multidisciplinary education in chemistry, enriched by biology, medicine, and pharmaceutical sciences on the one hand, and chemical engineering and materials science on the other.
+The master’s program in Chemistry for Healthcare, Protection, and Nutrition Applications focuses on the fundamentals that ensure humanity’s very existence, and goes far beyond that by addressing the crucial aspects of a healthy, sustainable life in harmony with the environment.
+Chemistry lies at the heart of the vital concepts of caring for, protecting, and nourishing human beings.
+This program offers you multidisciplinary training in chemistry, enriched by biology, medicine, and pharmaceutical sciences on the one hand, and chemical engineering and materials science on the other.

 Contact

-The IDIL Master’s program in “Comparative Politics and Public Action” is a selective master’s program in political science that embraces interdisciplinary approaches.
+The IDIL Master’s program in “Comparative Politics and Public Action” is a selective master’s program in political science that embraces a multidisciplinary approach.
 It focuses primarily on the fields of political sociology and public policy analysis.

 Offered by the Faculty of Law and Political Science at the University of Montpellier, this master’s degree in political science (one of three offered by the institution) is the only one in France to be classified under the category of “Comparative Politics.”
-In this regard, it emphasizes a focus on international comparative perspectives as a research approach, in the profiles of students and faculty, and in the use of English as a working language.
+In this regard, it emphasizes an international and comparative perspective as a research approach, in the profiles of students and faculty, and in the use of English as a working language.

 The master’s program will give preference to students with a bachelor’s degree or equivalent in political or social sciences, but will also consider applicants from the humanities.

-Upon completion of their program, Master’s graduates possess the ability to work intensively, the capacity to synthesize information, a mastery of methods for analyzing complex situations, and a thorough understanding of the political landscape and public policy.
+Upon completion of their program, Master’s graduates possess the ability to work intensively, the capacity to synthesize information, a mastery of methods for analyzing complex situations, and an understanding of the political world and public policy.

 Contact